Mach1Studios/m1-sdk/examples/mach1spatial-c/commandline/README.md

  - spatial-decode-example: commandline example for testing and returning Mach1 Spatial Decode coefficients with different orientation inputs
  - spatial-decodepositional-example: commandline example for testing and returning Mach1 Spatial DecodePositional coefficients with different orientation and positional inputs
  - spatial-encode-example: commandline example for testing and returning Mach1 Spatial coefficients with different input settings and configurations
+ - spatial-transcode-example: commandline example for testing and returning coefficients of any format via Mach1Transcode API
+ - spatial-transcode-audio-example: commandline example of a stripped down audio Mach1 Transcode tool

 #### Build Instructions
  - Open each xcode project file, run and input the appropriate key commands into the console